tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * In the same way biological neurons receive input signals through the dendrites, an ANN is able to receive input variables and process those inputs using an activation function to compute an output, akin the neuron nucleus in the brain.

-Tell students that you will go over the details of how a neuron works in the next activity.

-Continue to "The History of Neural Networks" slide and highlight the following:

-* The concept of ANNs was presented for the first time in 1943 when Warren McCulloch and Walter Pitts created a computational model for neural networks that they implemented using electrical circuits.
+* The concept of ANNs was presented for the first time in 1943 when [Warren McCulloch and Walter Pitts](https://doi.org/10.1007/BF02478259
+) created a computational model for neural networks that they implemented using electrical circuits.

 * From that initial idea of a single neuron, the concept evolved the last decades to more complex models that propose creating connections between neurons to the point of creating what we know today as neural networks.

-* Nowadays, neural networks are discussed in almost every field, from preventing cancer or credit card fraud to creating artistic expressions using artificial intelligence or having self-driving cars.

-Follow to the slide "The Future is here: Awesome applications of neural nets" and highlight the following:
+Follow to the slide "The Future is here: applications of neural nets" and highlight the following:

 * Neural networks are here to stay, and applications become more common every day.